 Ways to Finance a Preston Education

-Preston is pleased to announce that we are now a Sallie Mae school.
+Preston is one of select few Sallie Mae high schools.
 This means you can apply to finance from a minimum of $1,000 and up to 100% of your daughter's Preston tuition by visiting here.
 Sallie Mae offers 36-month variable-interest loans with no application fee or pre-payment penalty.
 If approved, the principal and interest payments begin within 30 days from Preston's receipt of the loan proceeds.

 Your Tuition Solution also offers affordable fixed rate education loans to finance a private high school education.
 If you believe you qualify for at least a $2,000 education loan, we encourage you to visit here.

 Both applications are streamlined, frequently with a decision in 24 hours or less.